 - Access to marketing and promotional resources.

-The Farmers’ Market Coalition is currently accepting applications for their Free SNAP EBT Equipment Program.
-Your market must meet one of the two eligibility requirements:
+Financial Transaction Management is accepting applications for their Free SNAP EBT Equipment Program.
+Your market must meet the following eligibility requirements:

-- Your market does not currently possess functioning EBT equipment, OR
+- Your market does not currently possess functioning EBT equipment, and

 - Your market does possess functioning SNAP EBT equipment, but received that equipment before May 2, 2012.